julplee/synthesio-job-descriptions/job-descriptions/frontend-design-system-engineer.md

 * possibility of evolving to a role including Frontend Engineering missions as well

 ## Technical skills
-You have a first experience with building modern web application with ES6, React and Sass in a team with source control You’re curious about frontend development without falling into Javascript fatigue You’re aware about quality as a top priority - you pay attention to what you make You have a point of view with low ego
-You enjoy to try, learn and be mentored

-Our Stack : ReactJS, Go, Mysql, ElasticSearch, Kafka, REST & GraphQL APIs, Git, Vagrant, Docker, Jenkins, Python, Cassandra

-## Requirements
-* Some experience with Design Systems in a tech company
 * JavaScript skills.
 Experience with modern JavaScript libs is a plus
-* Experience with maintainable and scalabe CSS
 * Interested in writing reliable, maintainable and reusable code
+* first experience with building modern web application with ES6, React and Sass in a team with source control is a plus
 * Experience with component-based architecture is a plus
+* Experience with maintainable and scalabe CSS
+* SASS or LESS is a plus
 * Knowledge of Git branching and tools like npm or yarn
 * Knowledge of design tools such as Sketch, Invision, Adobe is a plus

+Our Stack : ReactJS, Go, Mysql, ElasticSearch, Kafka, REST & GraphQL APIs, Git, Vagrant, Docker, Jenkins, Python, Cassandra

+## Requirements
+* Some experience with Design Systems in a tech company
 * Interested in understanding user needs
 * Rigourness
 * Good communication and collaboration skills